-If you are interested in food photography, you might want to see what I use to take my pictures, so I’ve created a list, just for you.
+If you are interested in food photography, you might want to see what I use to take my pictures, so I’ve created a list of my gear, just for you.

 CAMERA & LENS